pgiardiniere/personal-site/src/lib/posts/draft-initial-release.md

 ### Given functionality

+In summary, it's ... ... ...

-For a full description, you may review the
+For a full summary, you may review the [original template's readme.md](https://github.com/josh-collinsworth/sveltekit-blog-starter/blob/main/README.md).

 ### Modifications